 Antibacterial Activity:

-Antimicrobial activity was carried out using well diffusion method to know the potentiality of extracts of Ruellia tuberosa ( stem, leaf and flower) and Andrographis paniculata (stem and leaf) under sterile conditions.
-The methanol and ethanol extracts of Ruellia tuberosa stem showed antibacterial activity against S. aureus and E.coli.
+Antimicrobial activity was carried out using well diffusion method to know the potentiality of extracts of Ruellia tuberose ( stem, leaf and flower) and Andrographis paniculata (stem and leaf) under sterile conditions.
+The methanol and ethanol extracts of Ruellia tuberose stem showed antibacterial activity against S. aureus and E.coli.
 Antibacterial activity was not reported against K. pneumoniae.
 The result of antibacterial activity was studies by zone of inhibition in culture plates.
-Stem and leaf extracts of Andrographis paniculata showed antibacterial activity against S. aureus and E.coli .
+Stem and leaf extracts of Andrographis paniculatashowed antibacterial activity against S. aureus and E.coli .
 The growth of K. pneumoniae was also inhibited by leaf extract of Andrographis paniculata .
 The results were reported in [Table 3&4]